-About two weeks ago, my old Macbook Pro (a 15 inch Intel Core 2 Duo 2.2 Ghz unibody circa 2008) suddenly showed signs of distress.
-The LCD screen only shows color distortions when I boot my mac.
+[dropcap1]A[/dropcap1]bout two weeks ago, my old Macbook Pro (a 15 inch Intel Core 2 Duo 2.2 Ghz unibody circa 2008) suddenly heaved signs of distress.
+The LCD screen showed color distortions on boot up.
 The hard drive is warm to touch.
 Shutting down the unit and then restarting allowed me to boot and then log in.
-After about 4 cycles of restarting, my mac screen went blank and I couldn’t boot anymore, even if my hard drive is churning active.
+After about 4 cycles of restarting, my mac screen went blank and I couldn’t boot anymore, even if my hard drive is churning active!
 What the?
 All of a sudden?

 I felt stunned.
 I was a firm believer Macs are indestructible breed of PCs.
 Thus, I never searched for “bugs” on my model of Mac when I bought it.
-A potentially catastrophic mistake.
+A universally stupid presumption!

 I called up Apple support (thru their toll free hotline) and the personnel instructed me to bring my MBP to the nearest apple authorized service provider (AASP).
 Should my MBP “pass” the diagnostic tests made by the techs at this AASP, my MBP would be repaired at no cost.
 Heaven knows how stringent these diagnostic criteria could be.
 But I don’t have any other choice either.
 The outlook of me shelling some 20-30K for logic board repairs is out of the equation.

 I was speechless.
 Replacement at no cost.
-A new logic board almost meant a new MBP.
-My persistence paid off.
+A new logic board meant an almost new MBP.
+Hence, I have a “new” Mac Book now. 🙂